3 Ways Port Lands Flood Protection Supports Toronto's Ravine Strategy

 The work we are doing in the Port Lands supports these principles in several ways.

 Right now, the Don River’s only outlet into Lake Ontario is the Keating Channel which is inhospitable to fish and other aquatic life.
 Right: The Port Lands Flood Protection Project will provide a more natural outlet for the river and improve the habitat for plants and animals that live along the Don.
-Watch this video to learn more about how we’re protecting the Port Lands and surrounding areas from flooding.
+Visit our YouTube Channel to watch this video to learn more about how we’re protecting the Port Lands and surrounding areas from flooding.

 1. Protecting the Don River and Surrounding Areas